donald-tangze/bio/iASPEC/Integration Test.md

 1.status update

-outstanding_for_return_reject    true hit amlr  001 return code
+outstanding_for_return_reject    true hit AMLR 001 return code

 outstanding_for_review    other not passed

 all passed     pending_transaction

-update  payment_tbl set follow_up_status = 0 where follow_up_status  is null

-id=19

-incoming INDA

-instructing agent :  SCGBKGB2XXX

-instructed agent :   BARCGB22XXX

-bzcsgbld   BARCGBLDF